Long Valley Mining

 Mammoth Lakes and Long Valley are characterized by striking geological features, which are one of the many things that make these areas special.
 One of these features was a hydrothermal system that carried gold from deep in the earth to the surface.
 European settlers conducted mining operations in the area during the 1800’s, and removed the easily accessible gold from the area.

-In the early 1980’s there was a renewed interest in using modern technologies to retrieve small, or even microscopic, gold.
+In the early 1980’s there was a renewed interest in using modern technologies to retrieve small, or even microscopic, amounts of gold.
 Several companies revisited the Long Valley Caldera, and drilled for rock samples.
 Fortunately, the price of gold remained too low for the diffuse gold in these cores to result in development of a mining operation.
 Unfortunately, changes in the price of gold have emboldened mining companies to look for new locations to dig for profit.
 The introduction of new cyanide leaching technology, larger equipment, and the high risk business model of “junior mining companies” allowed for a new group of investors who hope to strike it rich in Long Valley.

 Long Valley is a world class recreational destination drawing people from all over the world to recreate in Mammoth Lakes and the forested mountains of picturesque rural Mono County.
 It is also an important habitat for the Bi State Sage Grouse, a struggling species, and many other species that rely on the meadow environment.
 Further, the area is significant for local tribes who have occupied and used the area for thousands of years.
 Developing an open pit mine would degrade habitat for the grouse and other species, and destroy the area’s picturesque rural character.
 Further, Kore’s operations would jeopardize the water quality that the entire valley and City of Los Angeles rely upon.